srlkonline/BMI-Calculator/README.md

-# EDA Data Cleaning Web Scraping and Projects in Python
+# EDA DataCleaning WebScraping and Projects in Python